BardSec/FilterTrace/README.md

-Filter Trace - Network Request Monitor for IT ProfessionalsFilter Trace is a powerful Chrome extension designed specifically for network administrators, IT professionals, and anyone managing content filters.
-Instantly see all background requests and resources loaded by any website, making it easy to troubleshoot filtering issues and understand what's happening behind the scenes.✨ Key Features📡 Real-Time Request Monitoring

-Captures every network request as it happens Auto-refreshes every 2 seconds with new requests
-See exactly what resources a website is loading in the background 🔍 Comprehensive Request Type Filtering

-Documents - HTML pages and iframes
-Scripts - JavaScript files
-Stylesheets - CSS files
-Images - PNG, JPG, GIF, SVG, and more
-XHR - XMLHttpRequest (AJAX) calls
-Fetch - Modern Fetch API requests
-Fonts - Web fonts (WOFF, TTF, etc.)
-Media - Audio and video files
-WebSockets - Real-time connection requests
-Other - All other resource types
-🎨 Color-Coded Interface
-Each request type has a distinct color for instant visual identification, making it easy to spot specific resource types at a glance.🔎 Powerful URL Search
-Quickly find specific requests by searching URLs.
-Perfect for identifying whether specific domains or resources are being loaded.💾 CSV Export for Analysis
-Export all captured requests to CSV format with the following columns:

-Timestamp - When the request occurred
-Type - Resource type
-Method - HTTP method (GET, POST, etc.)
-URL - Full request URL
-Open exported files directly in Excel, Google Sheets, or any spreadsheet software for advanced filtering, sorting, and reporting.📊 Live Statistics

-Total requests captured
-Filtered request count based on current filters
-Clear visibility into page resource usage
-🌙 Dark Mode
-Easy on the eyes with a beautiful dark theme.
-Toggle between light and dark mode with your preference automatically saved.🎯 Perfect For:K-12 School Network Administrators
-Troubleshoot why educational websites aren't loading correctly through content filters.
-See exactly which resources are being requested and identify blocked domains.IT Professionals
-Diagnose web application issues, verify proxy configurations, and understand third-party dependencies.Content Filter Management
-Quickly identify which domains and resources need to be whitelisted or blocked in your filtering solution.Security Professionals
-Audit websites for third-party trackers, advertising networks, and external service dependencies.Web Developers Analyze resource loading patterns, identify performance bottlenecks, and verify API calls.🚀 How to Use:
-Navigate to any website in Chrome
-Click the Filter Trace icon in your toolbar
-View all network requests in real-time
-Use filters to focus on specific request types
-Search URLs to find particular domains or resources Export to CSV for detailed analysis
-Clear requests to start fresh monitoring
-💡 Common Use Cases:Troubleshooting Content Filters
-When a website doesn't work through your filter:

-Load the page with Filter Trace active
-Review all captured requests
-Identify which domains are being called
-Check your filter logs to see what's being blocked Whitelist necessary resources
-Export data for documentation
-Third-Party Resource Analysis
-Understand what external services a website uses:

-Load the site
-Filter by "Scripts" to see JavaScript sources
-Filter by "XHR" and "Fetch" to see API calls
-Export to CSV and analyze in your spreadsheet tool Document findings for security review
-Performance Investigation
-Identify resource-heavy websites:

-View total request count
-Filter by "Images" to see image loading
-Check for excessive script requests
-Export data to create performance reports
-Debugging Web Applications
-When troubleshooting web app issues:

-Monitor XHR and Fetch requests
-Verify API endpoints are being called correctly
-Check for failed or missing resources
-Export for sharing with development teams
-🔒 Privacy & SecurityFilter Trace respects your privacy:

-No data collection - We don't collect or store any of your browsing data No external servers - All processing happens locally in your browser No tracking - Zero analytics or user tracking Temporary storage - Request data is cleared when tabs close Local only - Data never leaves your computer
-⚡ Technical Highlights:
-Uses Chrome's WebRequest API for accurate request capture Manifest Version 3 compliant (latest security standard) Service worker architecture for efficiency
-Automatic memory management (stores up to 1000 requests per tab) Auto-clears data when tabs are closed or navigated Minimal performance impact on browsing
-📋 Request Information Captured:For each request, Filter Trace shows:

-Full URL of the resource
-Request type (Document, Script, Image, etc.)
-HTTP method (GET, POST, PUT, DELETE, etc.)
-Precise timestamp of when the request occurred
-🆕 What's New in Version 1.0:
-Real-time request monitoring with auto-refresh Comprehensive filtering by request type
-URL search functionality
-CSV export for spreadsheet analysis
-Dark mode support
-Color-coded request types
-Live statistics and counters
-Optimized performance and memory usage
-⚙️ Permissions Explained:
-webRequest - Required to monitor network requests activeTab - To identify which tab you're monitoring storage - To save your dark mode preference
-<all_urls> - To monitor requests from any website you visit
-💬 Support & Feedback:We value your feedback!
-If you encounter issues or have suggestions for improvement, please use the support section to let us know.🎓 Perfect for Educational Institutions:Filter Trace was designed with K-12 schools in mind.
-Managing content filters for educational institutions requires quick troubleshooting and clear documentation.
-Filter Trace provides both - instant visibility into what's being blocked and exportable reports for your records
+# Filter Trace - Chrome Extension

+A Chrome extension designed for network administrators and IT professionals to monitor all background requests and resources loaded by websites.
+Perfect for troubleshooting content filters, analyzing web traffic, and understanding what resources websites are accessing.

+## Features

+- 📡 **Real-time Request Monitoring** - Captures all network requests as they happen
+- 🔍 **Request Type Filtering** - Filter by:
+  - Documents (HTML pages)
+  - Scripts (JavaScript)
+  - Stylesheets (CSS)
+  - Images
+  - XHR (AJAX requests)
+  - Fetch API requests
+  - Fonts
+  - Media (audio/video)
+  - WebSockets
+- 🔎 **URL Search** - Quickly find specific requests by searching URLs
+- 💾 **Export Functionality** - Export all requests to a CSV file for analysis in Excel or Google Sheets
+- 📊 **Request Statistics** - See total and filtered request counts
+- 🌙 **Dark Mode** - Eye-friendly dark theme
+- 🔄 **Auto-refresh** - Updates every 2 seconds to show new requests
+- 🎨 **Color-coded Types** - Each request type has a distinct color for easy identification

+## Perfect For

+- K-12 School Network Administrators managing content filters
+- IT Professionals troubleshooting web access issues
+- Web Developers analyzing third-party resources
+- Security Professionals auditing website connections
+- Anyone needing to see what a website is loading in the background

+## Installation

+### Method 1: Load as Unpacked Extension

+1. Download or clone all the extension files to a folder
+2. Open Chrome and go to `chrome://extensions/`
+3. Enable "Developer mode" (toggle in top right)
+4. Click "Load unpacked"
+5. Select the extension folder
+6. The Background Request Monitor icon will appear in your toolbar

+### Method 2: Pack and Install

+1. Follow steps 1-3 from Method 1
+2. Click "Pack extension"
+3. Select the extension folder
+4. Chrome will create a `.crx` file
+5. Drag the `.crx` file into Chrome to install

+## Usage

+1. Navigate to any website
+2. Click the Filter Trace icon
+3. The extension will display all requests made by that page
+4. Use filters to narrow down specific types of requests
+5. Use the search box to find specific URLs
+6. Click 💾 to export all requests to a CSV file
+7. Click 🗑️ to clear captured requests for the current tab

+## Use Cases

+### Content Filter Troubleshooting
+When a website isn't loading correctly through your content filter:
+1. Load the page with the extension active
+2. Review all background requests
+3. Identify which domains/resources are being blocked
+4. Adjust filter rules accordingly

+### Third-Party Resource Analysis
+See what external services and trackers a website uses:
+1. Filter by "Scripts" to see JavaScript files
+2. Filter by "XHR" and "Fetch" to see API calls
+3. Export to CSV for analysis in spreadsheet software

+### Performance Analysis
+Identify resource-heavy pages:
+1. Count total requests
+2. Check for excessive image/script loading
+3. Identify slow or problematic resources

+## Request Types Explained

+- **Document** - HTML pages and frames
+- **Script** - JavaScript files
+- **Stylesheet** - CSS files
+- **Image** - PNG, JPG, GIF, SVG, etc.
+- **XHR** - XMLHttpRequest (AJAX) calls
+- **Fetch** - Modern Fetch API requests
+- **Font** - Web fonts (WOFF, TTF, etc.)
+- **Media** - Audio and video files
+- **WebSocket** - WebSocket connections
+- **Other** - Everything else

+## Files Included

+- `manifest.json` - Extension configuration
+- `background.js` - Service worker that captures requests
+- `popup.html` - User interface
+- `popup.js` - UI logic and filtering
+- `icon16.png`, `icon48.png`, `icon128.png` - Extension icons
+- `README.md` - This file

+## Privacy

+This extension:
+- Only monitors requests for the active tab when you open the extension
+- Does not send any data to external servers
+- Stores request data temporarily in memory only
+- Clears data when tabs are closed or navigated
+- Does not track your browsing history

+## Technical Details

+- Uses Chrome's WebRequest API to monitor network traffic
+- Manifest Version 3 compliant
+- Service worker architecture for efficiency
+- Stores up to 1000 requests per tab to prevent memory issues
+- Auto-clears data when tabs close or navigate

+## Permissions Required

+- `webRequest` - To monitor network requests
+- `activeTab` - To identify the current tab
+- `storage` - To save dark mode preference
+- `<all_urls>` - To monitor requests from any domain

+## Troubleshooting

+**Extension not showing requests:**
+- Reload the page after opening the extension
+- Check that you have the correct tab active
+- Some Chrome internal pages cannot be monitored

+**Too many requests:**
+- Use filters to narrow down what you're looking for
+- Use the search box to find specific URLs
+- Clear requests periodically

+**Export not working:**
+- Make sure you have requests captured first
+- Check your browser's download settings

+## Tips for Content Filter Management

+1. **Identify Blocked Resources** - Look for requests that might be failing
+2. **Document Third-Party Dependencies** - Export to CSV and analyze in Excel/Sheets
+3. **Compare Working vs. Broken Pages** - Use export to compare request patterns
+4. **Monitor Real-time** - Keep the extension open while troubleshooting
+5. **Filter by Type** - Focus on specific resource types causing issues
+6. **Use CSV for Reporting** - Import exported data into your reporting tools

+## License

+Free to use and modify for educational and professional purposes.